pugarioo/Essentico/README.md

 1.  **Branching:** Each member must create and work on their **individual feature branch** (e.g., `git checkout -b home-navbar`).
 2.  **Commits:** Make regular, descriptive commits to demonstrate contribution balance.
 3.  **Pull Requests (PRs):** Submit a PR to the `main` branch upon feature completion.
-4.  **Conflict Resolution:** The Style & Integration Manager (Member 5) is responsible for resolving conflicts during merges.
+4.  **Conflict Resolution:** The Style & Integration Manager (Joshua Lopez) is responsible for resolving conflicts during merges.